vbenjs/vue-vben-admin/docs/src/en/components/common-ui/vben-form.md

 - map special `v-model:*` prop names through `modelPropNameMap`
 - keep the form empty state aligned with the actual UI library behavior

+Each `setupVbenForm` call rebuilds the component and model-prop mappings from the current shared component registry.
+Repeated setup removes components that are no longer registered while preserving built-in components and their default bindings.

 ### Form Adapter Example

 ```ts